 I am the Thomas Cooley Professor of Ethical Leadership at New York University's Stern School of Business.
 I am a social psychologist who studies morality, emotion, and culture.
-My home page is here, and my CV is here.

 My Approach to Ethical Systems: